semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     -37.0

-here we might think that the answer would 6 plus 15 which is 21 then divide it by 3 then minus 4 and multiply by 12 to give a result of 36 but the answer is -37. why? well in Python the operators with the highest precedence will be calculated first (in this case division and multiplication will be evaluated first) and then the operators with the lowest precedence.
-So 15 divided by 3 will be executed first at the same time as 4 times 12, the result from 15 divided by 3 will be then added to 6 which is 11 then substracte 48(4 times 12) to give the final result of -37.
+Here we might think that the answer would 6 plus 15 which is 21 then divide it by 3 then minus 4 and multiply by 12 to give a result of 36 but the answer is -37.
+Why?
+Well in Python, the operators with the highest precedence will be calculated first (in this case division and multiplication will be evaluated first) and then the operators with the lowest precedence.
+So 15 divided by 3 will be executed first at the same time as 4 times 12, the result from 15 divided by 3 will be then added to 6 which is 11 then substrate 48(4 times 12) to give the final result of -37.

 To remove ambiguity caused by operator precedence, we can use parathesis to group together expressions to be executed first.